 At the same time, you have to keep in mind that the order of conversion of database objects can also influence the overall result.
 So, it’s up to you to decide, whether to convert the whole schema from scratch or use a step-by-step strategy and go for conversion of some selected objects at every single step of conversion.
 This may be the right solution for converting the schemas with a lot of dependent objects.

 Also, some issues may occur during migration of the partitioned tables.
 At this stage, you have to consider the Redshift limitation, which allows creating not more than 9900 tables per cluster.
-Thus, if you convert the partitioned table as a set of tables for each partition, the limit can be reached unexpectedly.
+Thus, if you convert the partitioned table as a set of tables for each partition, you can reach the limit unexpectedly.
 As well, you should keep in mind that Netezza source DW doesn’t support table partitioning (in the way it is implemented in the AWS Schema Conversion Tool).

 Typical Action Items

 As a part of the experiment, we have converted 4 similar data warehouses from Greenplum, Netezza, Oracle and Teradata to Amazon Redshift.
-Here are the results of analysis of the generated actions item types.
+The results of analysis of the generated actions item types look like this.

 As you can see, the Greenplum and Netezza data warehouses have the lowest number of critical action items during conversion to Amazon Redshift.
 That is no surprise because all these three database dialects are based on PostgreSQL.
 At the same time, Oracle data warehouses usually have the largest amount of issues during converting to Amazon Redshift.